riskframe/ai-rmm/framework/map-4.2.md

 3. Adapt and refine risk control measures as the AI system evolves and new risks emerge.

 ### Map 4.2.5.
 Maintain a Culture of Security and Risk Management.

+Fostering a culture of security and risk management is essential for ensuring the integrity and reliability of the AI system.
+This involves instilling awareness among employees about the importance of security measures and risk mitigation strategies.
+By promoting a culture where security is everyone's responsibility, organizations can empower individuals to identify and report potential risks promptly.
+Regular training sessions, communication channels for reporting concerns, and recognition of proactive risk management efforts contribute to building a robust security culture within the organization.

+Instilling a culture of security and risk management involves fostering awareness, providing training, and establishing accountability mechanisms within the organization.
+By emphasizing the importance of security measures and risk management practices, employees become more vigilant in protecting AI systems and data.
+Training programs enhance their understanding of security principles, while clear reporting mechanisms ensure timely response to security incidents and adherence to internal policies.

 #### Sub Practices